nipreps/qc-book/_sources/animal-qc/intro.md

 ## What is preclinical imaging?

-Preclinical imaging (i.e., imaging of experimental animal models) bridges the gap between basic science and medical science by applying techiniques from both fields in the same individual.
+Preclinical imaging (i.e., imaging of experimental animal models) bridges the gap between basic science and medical science by applying techniques from both fields in the same individual.
 For example, MRI can be combined with invasive procedures, such as optogenetic techniques, in a single rodent subject but not in human participants.